Why Cybersecurity needs to be a Priority for the Education Sector

 Find out about our free student licenses

-When a university purchases licences for staff and signs up to the annual maintenance agreements, under the Swivel Secure university licence, Swivel Secure will provide university wide student licenses for free, ensuring network security to both staff and student data, no matter where or how the network is accessed.Find out more
+When a university purchases licenses for staff and signs up to the annual maintenance agreements, under the Swivel Secure university license, Swivel Secure will provide university-wide student licenses for free, ensuring network security to both staff and student data, no matter where or how the network is accessed.Find out more